-Legacy tournament decks may consist of cards from all Magic card sets, any extension of the core set, and all promotional cards released by Wizards of the Coast.
+Legacy decks may consist of cards from all Magic card sets, any extension of the core set, and all promotional cards released by Wizards of the Coast.
 New card sets are allowed in Legacy tournaments as described in Section 104.

-Cards from the following sets are not allowed in Legacy tournaments, or any DCI-sanctioned tournament, unless it has been reprinted in a Magic Core or Expansion card set:
+Until October 20, 2005, cards from the following sets are not allowed in Legacy tournaments, or any DCI-sanctioned tournament, unless they have been reprinted in a Magic core set or expansion: